AMERICANA

 & Locusts

-Hayden, Ferdinand Vandeveer, and Cyrus Thomas.
+Hayden, Ferdinand Vandeveer, & Cyrus Thomas.
 Report

 of the United States Geological Survey of the territories: Synopsis of the Acrididae of North America.